 A growing benchmark

-Another measure of GRESB’s impact on the real assets industry can be found in the continued improvements in average GRESB Scores, which provide an overall measure of ESG performance represented as a percentage (100 percent maximum).
-GRESB Scores give participants quantitative insight into their ESG performance in absolute terms, over time, and against their peers.
+Another measure of GRESB’s impact on the real assets industry can be found in the continued improvements in average GRESB Scores, which provide an overall measure of non-financial performance represented as a percentage (100 percent maximum).
+GRESB Scores give participants quantitative insight into their performance in absolute terms, over time, and against their peers.
 In 2023, the average GRESB Scores for the Real Estate Standing Investments Benchmark and for the Development Benchmark increased by one point to 75 and by two points to 83, respectively, compared to 2022.
-These improvements are a reflection of targeted efforts among participants, who build on their GRESB results and our standardized framework year after year to increase the effectiveness of their ESG strategies and processes.
+These improvements are a reflection of targeted efforts among participants, who build on their GRESB results and our standardized framework year after year to increase the effectiveness of their risk management strategies and processes.

 Driving the industry forward